-The Import Solution dialog box appears, explaining which snapshots and process apps will be imported with the solution.
+The Import Solution dialog box appears, explaining which snapshots will be imported with the solution.

 6 Click OK.

 The solution is now listed under Imported solutions.

 - 7 Select the solution name and then click Open Snapshots to verify that the following process app snapshots are listed:

 - Application Release

 - Deployment

 - Environment

 - Release Package

 - ReleaseTemplate

 - Release Train

 - RLM_AUX